emagiz/emdocs/mds/microlearning/novice-mendix-connectivity-what-is-an-emagiz-mendix-connector.md

 - The goal of the module is to simplify the connection between Mendix and eMagiz and therefore enhance the speed of development and reduce the risks of problems
 - The Mendix module is developed and maintained by eMagiz
 - As of Mendix 8 the inner workings of the module have changed
-- No manual actions in Mendix via a Mendix screen are necessary to control the eMagiz parts (as of the latest version 4.2.0)
+- No manual actions in Mendix via a Mendix screen are necessary to control the eMagiz parts (as of version 4.2.0)

 ##### Solution